 The Company manages and measures performance of its business in two distinct operating segments: Construction and Service.
-The significant accounting policies described in this note are utilized within our segment reporting.
 The accounting policies of the segments are the same as those described in the summary of significant accounting policies.
 Management evaluates performance based on income from operations of the respective branches after the allocation of Corporate office operating expenses.
 Transactions between segments are eliminated in consolidation.
 Our Corporate office provides general and administrative support services to our two operating segments.
 Management allocates costs between segments for selling, general and administrative expenses and depreciation expense.